drblaui/Bronanza/README.md

 A bad Card game for you and your friends

 # Own usage
-Remember to use `npm init` and `npm install` to initialize and install Node JS modules
+Remember to use `npm install` to install Node JS modules

 First run `npm start` in the `client` folder and then in its parent folder